awsdocs/aws-doc-sdk-examples/dotnetv3/README.md

 ## Docker image (Beta)
 This example code will soon be available in a container image hosted on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
-This image will be pre-loaded with all .NET examples ready to build and run, allowing you to explore these examples in an isolated environment.
+This image will be pre-loaded with all .NET examples ready to build and run, so that you can explore these examples in an isolated environment.

 ⚠️ As of February 2023, the [SDK for .NET v3 image](https://gallery.ecr.aws/aws-docs-sdk-examples/dotnetv3) is available on ECR Public but is still